 Audio Engineering for the Music Industry (11 courses, 762 Hours)

 The Audio Engineering for the Music Industry Program provides training in every aspect of audio engineering for the music industry.
 It prepares students for careers as recording engineers, live sound engineers, record producers, and a wide variety of other music industry positions where thorough training in audio and an understanding of recording technology is essential.
 By utilizing all of the Component Programs this program provides students with the depth of knowledge and the wide variety of skills required for success in today’s music industry.
 Learn more.

 The Audio Engineering for Film and Television program prepares students for careers as recording engineers in the television and motion picture industries.
-This program utilizes three of the Component programs (Recording Engineering and Studio Techniques; Electronic Music, Synthesizers and MIDI and Audio Production Techniques, which are described in detail on pages 10–14) to train students in the fundamental concepts and abilities shared by all areas of audio engineering.
-Students then receive an additional 120 hours of specialized education and training in the areas of engineering unique to the preparation of sound tracks for feature films and television programs.
+This program utilizes three of the Component programs (Recording Engineering and Studio Techniques; Electronic Music, Synthesizers and MIDI and Audio Production Techniques, to train students in the fundamental concepts and abilities shared by all areas of audio engineering.
+Students then receive an additional 120 hours of specialized education and training in the areas of engineering unique to the preparation of soundtracks for feature films and television programs.
 The result is a highly trained audio engineer, qualified in the very latest concepts and methods used throughout the movie industry.
-As an Audio Engineering for Film and Television student, you will receive hands-on training, using the actual equipment you will encounter in major movie and television studios through-out the world.
+As an Audio Engineering for Film and Television student, you will receive hands-on training, using the actual equipment you will encounter in major movie and television studios throughout the world.
 Learn more.

 The Comprehensive Recording Industry program (12 Courses, 900 Hours)